NiclasDimitriadis/CppOrderBook/readme.md

  struct seqLockQueue`

 ###### template parameters:
-- contentType_: type of content queue contains
+- `contentType_`: type of content queue contains
-- length_: number of elements in queue, must be a power of two
+- `length_`: number of elements in queue, must be a power of two
-- shareCacheline: each element in queue will be aligned to a full cacheline if shareCacheline == false
+- `shareCacheline`: each element in queue will be aligned to a full cacheline if `shareCacheline == false`

 ###### description:
 - single-producer single-consumer queue utilizing a ring buffer that allows for wait-free enqueueing in lock-free dequeueing